chjackson/survextrap/README.md

 * Non-proportional hazards.
 This is expected to be computationally difficult, and I'm not sure of the best approach.

-* Thorough testing and documentation.
+* Thorough testing, documentation and error handling.

 If you want to try it out - feel free to install from github: